-The simple truth is that, even if you have children together, the idea of being common law husband and wife is a myth.
+The simple truth is that, even if you have children together, the idea of being a common-law husband and wife is a myth.

 It is a mistaken belief that cohabiting couples have the same rights as those that are married.

 For example, if a married couple were to separate, their home and assets would be valued and shared fairly.
 However, if you are cohabiting, you will not have automatic rights to each other’s property, no matter how long you have lived together.

 Similarly, if you move into your partner’s property, you are not entitled to a share in it if you separate, even if you have contributed towards household bills.